We are pretty lucky to have so many awesome restaurants out here in Austin.

 - Note: once the burger reaches an internal temperature of 160 degrees, the burger will roughly be a medium done burger.
 Cooking any longer will make the burger dryer.

-- Prepare the burger as you wish using the optional toppings listed above.
-We really enjoy a simple combo of mayo, cheese and sliced avocado.
+Prepare the burger as you wish using the optional toppings listed above.
+We really enjoy a simple combo of mashed avocado, cheese and lettuce.
 So simple.
 So good.